Lokesh-Manickavasaham/Lokesh-Manickavasaham/README.md

 ### Hi there 👋

+Undergraduate Student in the Department of Physics at the Indian Institute of Technology Kharagpur

 <!--
 **Lokesh-Manickavasaham/Lokesh-Manickavasaham** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.